CipiVlad/dogBreed_API/README.md

 - [] add 404 page
 - [x] set link to DOG API
 - [x] share gallery with instagram tag #dog
-- [x] in gallery click on image to search in google lens for more images
+- [x] in gallery click on image to search google for more images

 ## App Structure
 - route: "/"
     - get a card list with:
-        a) one bg-img of random breed
+        a) random breed list
         b) app-bar including: heart-icon and breed name
         c) click on heart for selecting favorite breed(s)
         d) click on bg-img to move on to BreedDetail with Gallery pics of breed